rnaudi/metrics/README.md

 The examples above use a simple linear chain of steps (1 → 2 → 3 → 4 → Success).
 Real systems often have optional steps, retries, and branches (for example, different payment providers).

-This model still applies: you can define multiple flows or subflows, or group several endpoints into a single logical step.
+This **Journey Flow Metrics** model still applies: you can define multiple flows or subflows, or group several endpoints into a single logical step.
 As long as you can count arrivals $A_i(t)$ and transitions $T_i(t)$ for the paths you care about, you can build dashboards for arbitrary user journeys on top of the same